Prof. Yves Wiaux

 Roles and responsibilities

-Dr Wiaux is an Associate Professor and is Director of the Biomedical and Astronomical Signal Processing (BASP) group at the Institute of Sensors, Signals, and Systems.
+Yves Wiaux is a Professor and is Head of the Biomedical and Astronomical Signal Processing (BASP) group at the Institute of Sensors, Signals, and Systems.

 He also has a visiting position in the College of Science and Engineering at the University of Edinburgh (UoE), aiming to foster collaborations between various institutes at Heriot-Watt and UoE.

-The research of the Biomedical and Astronomical Signal Processing (BASP) group that Dr Wiaux runs spans the following areas:
+The research of the Biomedical and Astronomical Signal Processing (BASP) group that Prof. Wiaux runs spans the following areas:

 - Advanced signal processing - inverse problems, sparsity, wavelet techniques, compressed sensing, signal processing on the sphere;